tongzhouxu/mashpit/README.md

 - Example command
   - Using BioProject list
   ```
-  metadata_sra_db.py -source 0 -email your_email -key your_key -list project_list.txt
+  metadata_sra_db.py -database database_name -method 0 -email your_email -key your_key -list project_list.txt
   ```
   - Using BioSample list
   ```
-  metadata_sra_db.py -source 1 -list biosample_list.txt -email your_email -key your_key
+  metadata_sra_db.py -database database_name -method 1 -list biosample_list.txt -email your_email -key your_key
   ```
   - Using keyword
   ```
-  metadata_sra_db.py -source 2 -email your_email -key your_key -term salmonella_reading
+  metadata_sra_db.py -database database_name -method 2 -email your_email -key your_key -term salmonella_reading
   ```

-#### Get the assembly and sketch files for all the entries in the database
+#### Get the assembly and the signature file for all the entries in the database
 ```
 usage: sketch_db.py -database <database name>